 Downtown Great Bend has a number of building-size murals, especially the blocks along Main Street perpendicular to US-56.
 The outskirts of town have the engaging Barton County Historical Society Museum (620/793-5125, Tues.-Sun. summer, Tues.-Fri. winter, $4), just south of the railroad tracks and the river along US-281.
 Farther afield, the Great Bend area holds two of the largest wildlife refuges in Kansas: Cheyenne Bottoms to the northeast and Quivira to the southeast, both of which offer excellent bird-watching and hunting opportunities.

-The next town east of Great Bend along US-50 is Ellinwood, where a couple of antiques shops mark the historic downtown area.
+The next town east of Great Bend along US-56 is Ellinwood, where a couple of antiques shops mark the historic downtown area.
 Ellinwood sits atop a series of tunnels used as tornado shelters and occasionally as storerooms for contraband.
-These tunnels are open for guided tours by Ellinwood Underground (620/617-6915, Thurs.-Mon. $10).
+These tunnels are open for guided tours by Ellinwood Underground (620/564-2400, daily by appt. $6).

 Detour: The Garden of Eden

 The farming, oil-drilling, and salt-mining town of Lyons (pop.
-3,739), about 30 miles due east of Great Bend, doesn’t look much different from most other Kansas towns, but it has an unusually impressive history—and a nice courthouse square downtown.
-There’s a 150-foot-long intaglio serpent carved into the prairie eight miles northeast of town, and some Santa Fe Trail ruts, but the most compelling remains are those left behind by Coronado’s expedition through the region in 1541, in search of the fabled Golden City of Quivira.
-Exhibits on all of these, as well as on Native American and pioneer cultures, are displayed inside the modern purpose-built Coronado-Quivira Museum (105 W. Lyon St., 620/257-3941, Tues.-Sat., $3), two blocks south of the landmark county courthouse off US-56.
+3,511), about 30 mi (48 km) due east of Great Bend, doesn’t look much different from most other Kansas towns, but it has an unusually impressive history—and a nice courthouse square downtown.
+There’s a 150-ft-long (46-m) intaglio serpent carved into the prairie 8 mi (12.8 km) northeast of town, and some Santa Fe Trail ruts, but the most compelling remains are those left behind by Coronado’s expedition through the region in 1541, in search of the fabled Golden City of Quivira.
+Exhibits on all of these, as well as on Native American and pioneer cultures, are displayed inside the modern purpose-built Coronado-Quivira Museum (105 W. Lyon St., 620/257-3941, Tues.-Sat., $3), two blocks south of the landmark county courthouse

-Two miles west of Lyons along US-56, a large cross marks the site where the priest Juan de Padilla, who accompanied Coronado on his expedition and returned the following year to convert the locals, was killed by unreceptive Native Americans, thereby becoming the first Christian martyr in what is now United States.
+Along US-56, 2 mi (3.2 km) west of Lyons, a large cross marks the site where the priest Juan de Padilla, who accompanied Coronado on his expedition and returned the following year to convert the locals, was killed by unreceptive Native Americans, thereby becoming the first Christian martyr in what is now United States.